(Chinese, b. 1938)

 Jiang’s universal themes compose of love, strength, and emotion understood and recognized by all.
 The message his art transposes is the bonds of harmony and peace that all things living should practice daily to achieve.

 American Fine Art, Inc. is proud to feature the original works and limited editions of Tiefeng Jiang.
 Visit our 12,000 sq. ft. showroom in Scottsdale, AZ or call today.
 Our website is offered only as a limited place to browse or refresh your memory and is not a reflection of our current inventory.
-If you need to learn more about collecting, pricing, value or any other art information your International Art Consultant will assist you and give you the one on one attention you deserve.
+To learn more about collecting, pricing, value or any other art information, please contact one of our International Art Consultants.
+We look forward to giving you the one on one attention you deserve when building your fine art collection.
 We hope you find our website helpful and look forward to seeing you in Scottsdale soon.